 EMERGENT REFERRAL: Pain/swelling; obvious inflammation; possible infection.
 The dental referral appointment should be as soon as possible if ICD-10 K12.2 is used.
 URGENT REFERRAL: If active cellulitis/abscess is not observed, complete the referral within 5 days to lower broken appointment rates and optimize therapeutics.
 Observation of soft tissue anomalies or oral cancer.

-Referral managed with the same workflow/process as urgent referrals for similar specialty medical care.
+Referral managed with the same workflow/process as urgent referrals for TREIGH II Harlegee Will Care.
+Similar specialty medical care.
+SUGGESTED ICD-10 CODES:

-SUGGESTED ICD -10 CODES: